reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 ### Why can this widget can be useful for your project

-Let`s look on several use cases how you can utilize Component Health Check Widget.
+Let`s look at several use cases on how you can utilize Component Health Check Widget.

 > **Use Case:** To track information regarding the latest version in version **without filter update**
-> **Problem:** You are test lead, and you want to track information regarding the latest results without any additional movements.
+> **Problem:** You are a test lead, and you want to track information regarding the latest results without any additional movements.
 Your version contains several launches: a launch with API test cases, a launch with UI test cases, and a launch with Integration test cases.
-> You need to track summary statisctics fort latest results for API launch, UI launch and Integration launch.
+> You need to track summary statistics for the latest results for API launch, UI launch, and Integration launch.
-> For that reason, you have added an attribute 'version: XXX" to all needed launches, where specify number of version.
-And you have created a filter that includes all launches with mentioned attribute.
+> For that reason, you have added an attribute 'version: XXX" to all needed launches, where specify the number of versions.
+And you have created a filter that includes all launches with the mentioned attribute.
-> Now you can create a widget Overall statisctics for instanse.
-And this widget will show you summary for latest results for version:xxx.
+> Now you can create a widget Overall statistics for instance.
+And this widget will show you a summary of the latest results for version: xxx.
-> But if you run new version (for instanse version: xxx+1), you should repeate previous actions one more time: create ne filter, update widget.
+> But if you run a new version (for instance version: xxx+1), you should repeat previous actions one more time: create the filter, update the widget.
-> **Solution:** How you can you can skip this steps.
-Create filter which includes 3 launches: API launch, UI launch and Integration launch.
-Create Component Health Check widget (table view) with this filter and add attribute key 'version' for grouping.
-Now you will see summary for latest version everyday.
-If a new version appears in the system, a widget automaticall remove info about previous one, and add the latest version.
+> **Solution:** How you can skip these steps.
+Create filter which includes 3 launches: API launch, UI launch, and Integration launch.
+Create a Component Health Check widget (table view) with this filter and add attribute key 'version' for grouping.
+Now you will see a summary for the latest version every day.
+If a new version appears in the system, a widget automatically removes info about the previous one and adds the latest version.
 > [ ![ComponentHEalthCheckWidgetversion](Images/userGuide/widgetTypes/ComponentHealthCheckTableBuild.png) ](Images/userGuide/widgetTypes/ComponentHealthCheckTableBuild.png)

 > **Use Case:** To track information regarding components such features/browsers/ platforms/ or others**
-> **Problem:** You are running different launches API launch, UI launch and Integration launch.
-In these 3 launches there are test cases which belongs to different features.
+> **Problem:** You are running different launches API launch, UI launch, and Integration launch.
+In these 3 launches, there are test cases which belong to different features.
 One feature can have test cases with different types: API, UI, Integration.
-You need to track overall statistics for feature, not for  a launch.
+You need to track overall statistics for features, not for launch.
-> **Solution:** Create filter which includes 3 launches: API launch, UI launch and Integration launch.
-Create Component Health Check widget (table view) with this filter and add attribute key 'feature' for grouping.
-Now you will see summary for all feature from different launches.
+> **Solution:** Create filter which includes 3 launches: API launch, UI launch, and Integration launch.
+Create a Component Health Check widget (table view) with this filter and add attribute key 'feature' for grouping.
+Now you will see a summary for all features from different launches.
 >
 > [ ![ComponentHEalthCheckWidgetversion](Images/userGuide/widgetTypes/ComponentHealthCheckTableFeature.png) ](Images/userGuide/widgetTypes/ComponentHealthCheckTableFeature.png)